ceejbot/galls-law/webrebels.md

 # [fit] Each piece is a
 # [fit] simple system

 ^ More easily debugged & understood.
-Load on any one part can be characterized, because you've separated it.
-This was our biggest win: we identified the hot spots this way.
+You can understand it, develop it, & test it.

 ---